 A very common case in which your DMARC may be failing is that you haven’t specified a DKIM signature for your domain.
 In such cases, your email exchange service provider assigns a default DKIM signature to your outbound emails that don’t align with the domain in your From header.
 The receiving MTA fails to align the two domains, and hence, DKIM and DMARC fail for your message (if your messages are aligned against both SPF and DKIM).

-As we know that SPF inevitably fails during email forwarding, if in case the sending source is DKIM neutral and solely relies on SPF for validation, the forwarded email will be rendered illegitimate during DMARC authentication.
-To resolve this issue, you should immediately opt for full DMARC compliance at your organization by aligning and authenticating all outgoing messages against both SPF and DKIM, as for an email to pass DMARC authentication, the email would be required to pass either SPF or DKIM authentication and alignment.
+To resolve this issue, you should immediately opt for full DMARC compliance at your organization by aligning and authenticating all outgoing messages against both SPF and DKIM, for an email to pass DMARC authentication, the email would be required to pass either SPF or DKIM authentication and alignment.

-Recent email fraud statistics have concluded that email spoofing cases are on the rise in recent times and are a very big threat to your organization’s reputation.
+Recent email fraud statistics have concluded that email spoofing cases are on the rise, posing a big threat to your organization’s reputation.
 In such cases, if you have DMARC implemented on a reject policy, it will fail and the spoofed email will not be delivered to your recipient’s inbox.
 Hence domain spoofing can be the answer to why is DMARC failing in most cases.

 If you are using external mailbox providers to send emails on your behalf, you need to enable DMARC, SPF, and/or DKIM for them.
 You can do so by either contacting them and asking them to handle implementation for you, or you can take matters into your own hands and manually activate the protocols.
 To do so you need to have access to your account portal hosted on each of these platforms (as an admin).

 Failing to activate these protocols for your external mailbox provider can lead to DMARC fail.